celsworthy/Installer/README_AutoMaker.txt

 Improved Remove Head function
 Modified filament load to ensure filament is moved as far into the head as possible Improved filament eject function
+Improved error handling during purge and calibration Removed colour change button as this can now be achieved using pause/eject/reload/resume

 version 1.01.01
 Firmware update to v703